-Course Delivery: This course is asynchronously delivered online and is composed of 45 - 55 hours of reviewed module assignments with instructor feedback, 6 contact hours of secure online module exams, 12 - 16 hours of observation of demonstration labs and 7 hours of lab exams.
+Course Delivery: This course is asynchronously delivered online and is composed of 40 - 50 hours of reviewed module assignments with instructor feedback, and 6 contact hours of secure online exams.

 Course Progression: It is the policy for all Portage Learning courses that only one (module lecture/final) exam is to be completed within a 48-hour period.
 Research on the best practices in learning indicates that time is needed to process material for optimal learning.
 This means that once an exam has been completed, the next exam may not be opened or taken until 48 hours after the submission of the previous module exam.
 This allows for instructor feedback/class expectations as the student moves through the material.
 Instructors, like the College, are not available during the weekend; grading, therefore, is M-F and may take up to 72 hours during these days.
 Also, it is the policy of Portage Learning to support a minimum of 28 days to complete a course; this is not a negotiable time period.
 Please plan your time accordingly.